PurplePachyderm/vfc_ci_tutorial/README.md

 [Verificarlo](https://github.com/verificarlo/verificarlo).
 It describes how to setup the CI pipeline and generate the report on a simple example.

-The code executes a basic dot product on two vectors of size 512 generated with a fixed seed.
-The computation is done with a naive method, and the implementation can be found at the beginning of `main.c`.
+The goal of this example is to compute a basic dot product on two vectors generated with a fixed with random seed.
+The computation is done with a naive method, and the function that does it can be found at the beginning of `main.c`.
 The goal will be to use Verificarlo CI to measure the numerical accuracy of the naive implementation, before adding a better version of the algorithm and validating it by comparing the results of the two versions.

 Following this tutorial will require you to have a [functional install of Verificarlo](https://github.com/verificarlo/verificarlo/blob/master/doc/01-Install.md)